nicolaka/ucp-sd-ra/README.md

 voteapps$ docker-compose up -d
 ```

-5. On the **lb**, confirm that Interlock registered the apps with the loadbalancer by looking at its logs.
+5. On the **lb**, confirm that Interlock registered the apps with the load balancer by looking at its logs.
 You should see the "restarted proxy container" message if Interlock registered the container successfully.

 ```